kanaya/Pineapple_II/doc/hardware.md

 ### Power Connector

-Pineapple II has 2-pin PH connector (pad)
+Pineapple II has 2-pin PH connector pad at the back of the PCB.

 ### Qwiic-Compatible Connector

-Pineapple II has SparkFun's Qwiic-compatible connector pad at the back of the front port.
+Pineapple II has SparkFun's Qwiic-compatible connector pad at the back of the PCB.
 This connector is connected to I2C bus via 3.3V-5V level shifting circuit.

+To operate the Qwiic connector with 5V signals, do _not_ install Q1, Q2, RC1, RC2, RC3, RC4, and install zero-ohm resistance (or simply bridge) RZ1 and RZ2.
+Note that by this set up the pin 2 (Vcc) of Qwiic connector still provides 3.3V.